leadedge/SpoutRecorder/README.md

 CPU performance.
 For example, encoding of a high resolution Spout source, such as 4K, may not keep up with the input data rate.

-The FFmpeg encoding speed is shown in the console window.
+FFmpeg encoding speed is shown in the console window.
 You should see a speed of 1.0 if the encoding is keeping pace with the input frame rate.
 The default encoding framerate is 30fps and can be changed with the batch file options.
 Any of the FFmpeg options can be changed or added within the source code for rebuild.

-The project uses SpoutDX support class files.
+The project uses SpoutDX support class.
 Files from the beta development branch are included in the project and can be [updated as required](https://github.com/leadedge/Spout2).